jado4810/md2pdf/README.md

 To make images float to left or right edges of the pages, specify `[left]` or `[right]` in alternative texts of images.
 The following document will wrap around the image.
+Any combination of upper or lower cases; `LEFT` or `Right` are to be recognized.

-Insert a HTML comment line like `<!-- Break -->` to cancel wrapping.
+To cancel wrapping, insert a HTML comment line like `<!-- Break -->`.

-Any combination of upper or lower cases; `BREAK` and `break` are to be recognized.
+Also, any combination of upper or lower cases; `BREAK` and `break` are to be recognized.
 Additionally, acronymized patterns such as `Brk` or `BRK` are also available.

 > [!IMPORTANT]